MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/ui-testing-prerequisites.md

 ![Sample Weather App for Android](media/prereqs/01-weather-app.png)

+> [!NOTE]
-> **Note**: if you're using Visual Studio in a virtual machine and cannot run the Visual Studio Emulator for Android, Appium will also work with the Google Android Emulator or any other Android Emulator.
+> If you're using Visual Studio in a virtual machine and cannot run the Visual Studio Emulator for Android, Appium will also work with the Google Android Emulator or any other Android Emulator.
 See how to [run your app on Android](../run-your-app/run-app-android.md) for information on other emulators.
 As we'll see, Appium always connects to the first device that's returned from the *abd devices* command; where there is anything specific you might need to adjust, though, we'll point that out.

 ##Verify WebDriver operation